- Fellow at the New America Foundation

 - Sister of leftwing documentary film producer Stephen Talbot

-Margaret Talbot was born in Los Angeles, daughter of movie and television actor Lyle Talbot (1902-1996), who is best remembered as the character “Joe Randolph,” neighbor of Ozzie and Harriet on that popular television series (1956-66).
-Margaret’s father was also a leftwing labor activist who co-founded the Screen Actors Guild and sat on its Board of Directors alongside Ronald Reagan.
-In later life Lyle Talbot claimed that Hollywood studios had denied him good movie roles in retaliation for his labor organizing activities.
+Margaret Talbot was born in 1962 in Los Angeles, California.
+Her father was the late movie and television actor Lyle Talbot (1902-1996), who is best remembered as the character “Joe Randolph,” neighbor of Ozzie and Harriet on that popular television series (1956-66).
+Lyle was also a left-wing labor activist who co-founded the Screen Actors Guild and sat on its Board of Directors alongside Ronald Reagan.
+Other notable Talbot family members include Margaret’s brothers David Talbot and Stephen Talbot.

-Margaret Talbot discovered young underground press reporter Jake Tapper and urged her brother David to hire him.
-Tapper developed into a national media pundit from his role as political correspondent for Salon, and is now a national television correspondent for ABC News.
+Talbot also has contributed many pieces to such publications as The Atlantic, The National Geographic, More, Slate, and Salon.com.
+In 1999 she discovered the young underground press reporter Jake Tapper and urged her brother David Talbot, who at the time was Salon‘s editor-in-chief, to hire him as a political correspondent.
+Tapper subsequently developed into a national media pundit and became a television correspondent for ABC News.